v8/v8.dev/src/docs/torque.md

 `weak` at the beginning of a field declaration means that the field is a custom weak reference, as opposed to the `MaybeObject` tagging mechanism for weak fields.
 In addition `weak` affects generation of constants such as `kEndOfStrongFieldsOffset` and `kStartOfWeakFieldsOffset`, which is a legacy feature used in some custom  `BodyDescriptor`s and currently also still requires grouping fields marked as `weak` together.
 We hope to remove this keyword once Torque is fully capable of generating all `BodyDescriptor`s.

 If the object stored in a field may be a `MaybeObject`-style weak reference (with the second bit set), then `Weak<T>` should be used in the type and the `weak` keyword should **not** be used.
-There are still some exceptions to this rule, like this field from `Map`, which can contain some strong and some weak types, and is also marked for inclusion in the `weak` section:
+There are still some exceptions to this rule, like this field from `Map`, which can contain some strong and some weak types, and is also marked as `weak` for inclusion in the weak section:

 ```torque
   weak transitions_or_prototype_info: Map|Weak<Map>|TransitionArray|